jpt13653903/tree-sitter-vhdl/Readme.md

 ## Neovim Setup Process

-This parser has been merged into the official nvim-treesitter, so it should work out of the box after adding it to the list of languages to install.
+This parser has been [merged][NeovimMerge] into the official nvim-treesitter, so it should work out of the box after adding it to the list of languages to install.

 If you would like to use the `develop` branch instead (because it contains the latest features that might not have been merged upstream yet), configure